sa3dany/android-sms-hooks/README.md

-If you have a Google account you can combine Google Sheets with Google Apps Script to create a simple webhook server that responds to the SMS webhooks and appends each SMS as a new record in the spreadsheet.
+If you have a Google account you can combine Google Sheets with Google Apps Script to create a simple webhook server that responds to the SMS webhooks and appends each SMS as a new row in the spreadsheet.

 1. [Create](https://docs.google.com/spreadsheets/create) a spreadsheet in Google
    Sheets.